 - If you need assistance selecting appropriate courses or course sections please contact your advisor or the Academic Advising Center.

-For the Spring semester, a bill for tuition and fees will be mailed to all registrants on or about December 16, 2016.
-The billing due date will be January 13, 2017 or ten days from the date of registration whichever is later.
+For the Fall semester, a bill for tuition and fees will be mailed to all registrants on or about July 14, 2017.
+The billing due date will be August 11, 2017 or ten days from the date of registration whichever is later.

-For Intersession, payment is due at the time of registration.
+For Summer courses, payment is due at the time of registration.
 Students may either pay their bill through WebAdvisor or contact the Student Billing Office to make payment arrangements.

 Students receiving veterans', National Guard or other military benefits should see Marsha Burniske in the Registrar's Office before the end of this semester.